tldr-pages/tldr/pages/osx/sed.md

 `sed 's#{{find}}#{{replace}}#' {{filename}}`

-- Delete line number 123 from a file, in-place without saving a backup:
+- [d]elete the line at the specific line number in a file, overwriting the file:

 `sed -i '' '123d' {{filename}}`